ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/04-23-trees.md

 ### B-trees {#search-trees:B-trees}

-As we already mentioned, noone actually uses 2-3 trees or 2-3-4 trees because they are more complex to implement than variants of BSTs, such as AVL trees or red-black trees.
+As we already mentioned, nobody actually uses 2-3 trees or 2-3-4 trees because they are more complex to implement than variants of BSTs, such as AVL trees or red-black trees.
 But 2-3 trees are still very important, because their basic idea can be generalised to much larger nodes.